WASHINGTON D.C. OFFICE

 - Hospital mistakes, such as discharging a patient too soon

-The Washington D.C. medical malpractice lawyers at Schochor and Staton, P.A. have represented clients in a wide variety of claims, from delayed diagnosis of cancer to birth injuries.
+The Washington D.C. medical malpractice lawyers at Schochor, Staton, Goldberg, and Cardea, P.A. have represented clients in a wide variety of claims, from delayed diagnosis of cancer to birth injuries.

 Statute of limitations for medical malpractice lawsuits in Washington D.C.